Raising Penelope, My Transgender Son

 Life got so much better for all of us once when we accepted Penelope for who he was, because it allowed us to accept our own selves in a deeper, kinder, more human way.
 Penelope is a boy with a vagina.
 As crazy as that sounds, it's true.
 Both he and I have come to terms with it.
 And, today, he's thriving.

 Just a few months ago, I asked Penelope, “How does it feet to be a boy with a vagina?”
-He replied, “Well, mum, I’m human, so it just feels normal.”
+He replied, “Well, mom, I’m human, so it just feels normal.”

+But he’s also my most gentle artist, with a passion for creating storybooks, illustrating them page-by-page, and leaving them under my pillow as gifts.
+He loves jewelry, stylish clothing, slick haircuts, and “cologne” (which is actually my expensive perfume).
+He spends an enormous amount of time in the mirror each day working on poses he thinks are cool and karate moves he thinks are awesome.

 Just a few months ago, I asked Penelope, “How does it feet to be a boy with a vagina?”
-He replied, “Well, mum, I’m human, so it just feels normal.”
+He replied, “Well, mom, I’m human, so it just feels normal.”

 “

 I asked Penelope, “How does it feet to be a boy with a vagina?”
-He replied, “Well, mum, I’m human, so it just feels normal.”
+He replied, “Well, mom, I’m human, so it just feels normal.”

 ”